deco3500-2018/team33/InterviewsSetTwo.md

 - It is a snowball if you miss someone contact
 - It is good to have a reminder because it is easy to forget to contact someone back
 - We may put the reminder on the calendar

+If you cannot reduce physical distance to reduce socio-demographic risks, a secondary option would be reminding people that social opportunities exist even if it is not possible to physically engage in them at the moment.